kerrishotts/playground-A0MxeWS5/markdowns/es5-classes.md

 **(B)** is where we wire up the prototype chain.
 Without this, `Button` isn't a subclass of anything, and so wouldn't inherit `setState`.
 Only by wiring up the prototype chain to include the parent will all `Button` instances inherit `setState`.
 Notice that again we're rigidly defining the hierarchy.

 > **Note:** Static methods are not inherited by ES5 subclasses.
 The reason is simple: static methods aren't part of the prototype chain, and only items within the prototype chain can be inherited.
+As such, we can't call `Button.isComponent`; instead we have to call `Component.isComponent`.

 So, how might we override an inherited method?
 If we don't care about calling the overridden method, we can just assign the method to our subclass's `prototype`.
 If we _do_ care about calling the overridden method, we have to get creative and call the previous method on the `prototype` chain.